 The difference with galvalume is that it comes as a mill-finish metal product.
 This makes it slightly less expensive.
 It's easier to work with because the painted materials can get scratched during installation.
 It's also a great option to use around the ocean or if you live anywhere near saltwater with high winds that produce a salt spray.

 The average cost of a 2000-square-foot home with a galvalume metal roof would range between $34,000 to $52,000 depending on which thickness of metal, the profile you select, and the exact size and complexity of the roof.

 Ok, now you know the different types of metal, the 3 most popular metals, and their average cost.
 You may be asking, "Which metal roof is right for you?"

 Choosing the Ideal Metal Roof: Key Factors for Your Home or Business

 When deciding which metal roofing to choose for your home or business.
 We'd encourage you to consider these factors:

 Desired Curb Appeal

-Also, feel free to browse our roofing learning center and check out some of the other roofing resources we have available to help guide you along your roof investment journey.
+Also, feel free to browse our roofing learning center and check out the other roofing resources we have available to help guide you along your roof replacement journey.